What is a restaurant layout (or floor plan)?

 Other features often included in table management and booking software which support a restaurant manager include:

-Creating a restaurant seating strategy doesn’t have to be complicated – in fact, as a feature of our restaurant booking and reservation software, you can manage all your table management processes in one digital space.
+Creating a restaurant seating layout doesn’t have to be complicated – in fact, as a feature of our restaurant booking and reservation software, you can manage all your table management processes in one digital space.

 In this article, we’ve explored the benefits of table management strategy and all the things you need to think about to get started.
 And we’ve looked at how you can do it.